 Sales of existing homes in Shanghai fell by almost one-fourth last month as the Chinese government continues to clamp down on sales of pricey housing in an effort to keep residential real estate prices steady.

-The city saw some 13,550 second-hand home transactions in April, which was 22 percent lower than in March and a fall of 8.99 percent from the same period last year.
+The city saw some 13,550 second-hand home transactions in April, which was 22 percent lower than in March and a fall of nine percent from the same period last year.
 The small quantity of turnover made this the slowest April in six years for previously-owned housing sales in China’s commercial hub, according to the Shanghai Existing House Index Office which tracks home transactions in 130 areas across the city.

-Pre-used home prices, meanwhile, fell for a fifth straight month in April — declining by 0.43 percent from the March.
+Pre-used home prices, meanwhile, fell for a fifth straight month in April — declining by 0.43 percent from March.

 In its statement, the Existing House Index Office noted that, “As the major banks have raised mortgage interest rates and strictly enforced restrictions on purchases of additional homes, the growth of new demand has slowed down.
 During April, the Shanghai branch of the China Banking and Insurance Regulatory Commission (CBIRC) sent teams to inspect commercial banks in the city in week-long visits to pore through records related to loans seen as high risk, and also to sniff out diversion of consumer credit for home purchases, according to a recent report by Reuters.

 The drop in existing home transactions was also tied to price controls imposed on sales of new homes.
 As developers that do not follow pricing guidance set by the local government will not be issued presale permits, the prices of new homes diverged with those of pre-occupied homes, said the office.